Estes Park Colorado

 Mr. Stanley keeps a close eye on the work ethics of staff.

-Mrs. Stanley expresses her art at an annoying time.
+Mrs. Stanley expresses her artistry at annoying times.

 The wily and inappropriate Lord Dunraven still bothers the living.